raiment-studios/snowfall/source/site/snowfall-devsite/docs/galthea/world.md

 # World

-## World layout
+## The Continent

-From the perspecitve of the game, the world of Galthea is procedurally generated and near "infinite" in size.
-From the perspective of the lore and world-building, Galthea has a basic structure with some key [[regions]], [[city-states]], and locations that are always present - though the details of these locations may vary.
+From the perspective of the lore and world-building, Galthea has a basic structure with some key [[regions]], [[city-states]], and locations that are always present - though the details of these may vary.
 Therefore, the procedural generation needs to work in a way that ensures all elements of Galthea _required_ to be consistent with the lore are in place before filling in the rest of the world.

 :::info Development notes
 For release v1.0, Galthea is limited to a single continent for simplicity.